 Cons:

-✘ Lifting Extra weight on lifts all day gets tiresome
+✘ Lifting extra weight on lifts all day gets tiresome

 ✘ Extra weight makes for poor handling on tight trails and jumps